-We look at five tips to beat the traffic problems that plagued the 2015 festival.
+We look at five tips to beat the traffic problems that plagued the festival previously.

-The strongest message coming from Belladrum is that 4pm to 8pm on Thursday is the busiest.
-Put simply Avoid!.
-To counter this the campsite is open from 8 am and the biggest incentive is that the arena opens at 12 with main stage entertainment starting in the afternoon (if you have not got a ticket yet for the Garden stage up grades you can buy them here)
+The strongest message coming from the festival is that if you arrive anytime from 0800 through to 1400 or after 2000 on Thursday you are likely to avoid the worst of the Belladrum traffic.
+The campsite is open from 8 am and the biggest incentive is that the arena opens at 12 with main stage entertainment starting in the afternoon (if you have not got a ticket yet for the Garden stage upgrades you can buy them here)

 Catch A Bus

 An altruistic approach that comes with issues for campers, but ideal for day attenders .
 Shuttle bus times from Inverness on Stagecoach buses now available here.